apache/echarts-doc/en/tutorial/aria.md

 # Supporting ARIA in Charts

 The W3C has developed the [WAI-ARIA](https://www.w3.org/WAI/intro/aria), the Accessible Rich Internet Applications Suite, which is dedicated to making web content and web applications accessible.
-Apache ECharts (incubating)<sup>TM</sup> 4 complies with this specification by supporting the automatic generation of intelligent descriptions based on chart configuration items, allowing blind people to understand the chart content with the help of a reading device, making the chart accessible to a wider audience.
+Apache ECharts<sup>TM</sup> 4 complies with this specification by supporting the automatic generation of intelligent descriptions based on chart configuration items, allowing blind people to understand the chart content with the help of a reading device, making the chart accessible to a wider audience.

 By default, ARIA is disabled.
 To enable it, you should set [aria.enabled](~aria.enabled) to be `true`.
 After enabling, it will generate descriptions based on charts, series, data, and so on.
 Users may change the generated description.